-AS 44.64.050(c).
+&lt;sup>9 AS 44.64.050(c).
 Complaints alleging violations by the chief ALJ are considered by the attorney general.
 AS 44.64.050(e).

-2 AAC 64.060(c).
+$^{10}$ 2 AAC 64.060(c).

-- (1) limitations posed by the deadline for final decisionmaker action being triggered by distribution of the proposed decision, which - (a) can leave the final decisionmaker with inadequate time to consider the parties' proposals for action, especially if transmittal of the proposals is delayed due to mail service problems, and - (b) can restrict the ability to permit responses to proposals for action even in cases in which an opportunity to respond is necessary to provide a fair hearing process; - (2) lack of a deadline for final decisionmaker action on a revised proposed decision issued following a return of the case to the ALJ for supplemental work under AS 44.64.060(e)(2); - (3) lack of a provision authorizing an ALJ or chief ALJ override of a party's refusal to consent to an extension of the AS 44.64.060(d) deadline if an override is necessary to provide due process; - (4) lack of flexibility to allow parties to respond to one another's proposals for action, when appropriate.
+(a) can leave the final decisionmaker with inadequate time to consider the parties' proposals for action, especially if transmittal of the proposals is delayed due to mail service problems, and

+(b) can restrict the ability to permit responses to proposals for action even in cases in which an opportunity to respond is necessary to provide a fair hearing process;

+(2) lack of a deadline for final decisionmaker action on a revised proposed decision issued following a return of the case to the ALJ for supplemental work under AS 44.64.060(e)(2);

+(3) lack of a provision authorizing an ALJ or chief ALJ override of a party's refusal to consent to an extension of the AS 44.64.060(d) deadline if an override is necessary to provide due process;

+(4) lack of flexibility to allow parties to respond to one another's proposals for action, when appropriate.